 At the Aquarium

-Our Black-bellied Plovers were bred at Monterey Bay Aquarium and donated to us.
+Our black-bellied plovers were bred at Monterey Bay Aquarium and donated to us.
+They live in the Shorebird Sanctuary exhibit outdoors on the second floor.

 Winter : east and west coasts of the US, Mexico, Central America to coastal southern South America, Bermuda, and the West Indies.
 Summer: Breeding grounds on Arctic coast from western Alaska to Baffin Island, in Arctic Canada, and also across northern Eurasia.